zbgzbg2007/MyGames/README.md

 # MyGames

-These are some boardgames I like to play with my friends.
+These are some projects I like to play with my friends.